 A sponsorship by HealthPartners supports the Bookmobile and its services.
-“We’re committed to investing in kids.
-It’s part of our Children’s Health Initiative,” said Donna Zimmerman, Senior VP of Government and Community Relations at HealthPartners.
-“We focus on the value of reading, talking and singing with children.
-This boosts both a child’s success in school and their long-term health.
-And by teaming up with the Bookmobile, we have the chance to reach more kids in the Twin Cities.
+“We’ve had a long tradition in supporting families and kids, inside and outside of our clinics and hospitals.
+This is why we continue to build on our Children’s Health Initiative,” said Pahoua Yang Hoffman, Senior VP of Government and Community Relations at HealthPartners.
+“In addition to active play, we also encourage reading, talking and singing with children.
+This boosts both a child’s connection with their caregivers, increases success in school, and contributes to their long-term health.
+And by teaming up with the Bookmobile, we are able to reach more families and kids in the Twin Cities.
 This can give them a head start toward future success.”

 During the 2017 Rondo Days celebration, HealthPartners and Saint Paul Public Library volunteers passed out fans from the Bookmobile.

 All kids are at risk of losing skills if they stop reading.
 But children of families with limited access to resources are at even greater risk.

 That’s why the Bookmobile travels all over the city of St. Paul, while focusing especially on areas that may not have access to a library.
 It has nearly 20,000 books available to loan out.
 And it’s staffed by librarians who can help kids with research and book guidance, library card set-up and Internet access.

 "I've worked on the Bookmobile for 35 years.
 It's amazing how many different people we engage with,” says Yvonne Snidarich, a Bookmobile driver.
 "We bring our services to so many, including immigrants from all over the world.
 We are introducing new Americans to all the services the public library offers.”